-Treatment = none observed Clarity = moderate The stones shows moderate severe surface wear and abrasions.
+Treatment = none observed.
+Clarity = moderate.

-The hue, (or colour) is described as slightly blue green.

-The tone, (or darkness) is described as (7) On a Scale 1 to 9 where 9 is black and 1 is nil The saturation, (or intensity) of colour is described (5) on a scale of 1 to 10, where 0 is low and 10 is vivid.
-Note.
-It is normal practice for all coloured stones to be treated in various ways to enhance the colour and appearance.
-If there is evidence of treatment it is noted, if not, some may be assumed.
-Advanced gemmological procedures may be required to prove
+The stones show no surface wear and abrasions.
+The hue, (or colour) is described as violet red.
+The tone, (or darkness) is described as (6) On a Scale 1 to 9 where 9 is black and 1 is nil The saturation, (or intensity) of colour is described (8) on a scale of 1 to 10, where 0 is low and 10 is vivid.

-VALUATION REPORT (market explanation) with additional comments on page four.
-This item has been most likely privately imported into New Zealand the exact item is not available, however comparable items are available from those retail jewellers who specialize in used sales of this type and age of items.
-It has been valued in this market for market value new.
-Market value (new)" sometimes called "replacement value" for a comparable item = \$48,500.00 In this case there is some very slight wear and therefore an adjustment has been made to allow for this and to represent the market value of the item, in its current condition.
-Market value (in its current condition)" sometimes called "indemnity value", present day value or fair value = \$48,000.00 Should you require a new and single item to be made as close as possible to the original using modern day techniques then please use the cost estimate value .As this represents the most likely cost to buy from a retail manufacturing jeweller as a single bespoke piece.
-Note this value has been arrived at using the cost approach.
-"Cost estimate value" \$72,000.00 See pages 2-4 for further details / definitions of values /signed customer agreement and scope of work.
+VALUATION REPORT tion) with additional comments on page four.

+This item has been most likely manufactured in circa 1930 .By J Menasse of Paris and then privately imported into New Zealand .The exact item with older cut diamonds is not available ,however comparable items are available from those retail jewellers who specialize in used sales of this type and age of items .It has been valued in this market for market value new .
+Market value (new)" sometimes called "replacement value" for a comparable item = \$93,800.00 In this case there is no wear and therefore no adjustment has been made to allow for this and to represent the market value of the item, in its current condition.
+Market value (in its current condition)" sometimes called "indemnity value", present day value or fair value = \$93,800.00 See pages 2-4 for further details / definitions of values /signed customer agreement and scope of work.
 This valuation and appraisal should be read in its entirety.

-Accredited gems and Jewellery Valuer and Appraiser AiSCV [TM] AVS-GJV[TM] (AiV-Reg #0007).
-See page 2 for further details Charter senior member of JAANZ (Jewellery Appraisers Association of New Zealand) Member of The Jewellers and Watchmakers Society of NZ (See notes on attached pages for more details.)
-Fellow member of Gemmological Association (Gem-A) "FGA.
-GIA Diamonds graduate "Dg.
+Accredited gems and Jewellery Valuer and Appraiser AiSCVTM AVS-GJVTM (AiV-Reg #0007).
+Charter senior member of JAANZ (Jewellery Appraisers Association of New Zealand) Member of The Jewellers and Watchmakers Society of NZ (See notes on attached pages for more details.)

+Fellow member of Gemmological Association (Gem-A) ,FGA.
+GIA Diamonds graduate ,Dg .
 Member of Goldsmiths Guild.
-Trade certified manufacturing jeweller "Master Goldsmith.
+Trade certified manufacturing jeweller ,Master Goldsmith .